Snapstromegon/hoeser.dev/src/blog/2022-02-07-everything-is-chrome.md

 I believe that if Apple opens up iOS for other engines, It will create an impact in Safari's market share and also Apple's AppStore revenue.
 But I also believe that Safari will receive more spending and maybe even a revival of the non-Apple distributions (although I doubt this).

-## Adressing some common topics in this discussion
+## Addressing some common topics in this discussion

 ### Safari is more secure

-No it isn't, especially because it's (on iOS) part of the OS, so it only get's updated with the OS and exploits in Safari are way more dengerous than if it were running as a simple application.
+No it isn't, especially because it's (on iOS) part of the OS, so it only get's updated with the OS and exploits in Safari are way more dangerous than if it were running as a simple application.

 ### Chromium is the best browser, wouldn't it be good if everything were like it?